moonwho101/DungeonStompDirectX12/README.md

 It will compile using Microsoft Visual Studio 2022 community edition.
 For best results compile in 'Release' mode.

+## Vulkan

+Dungeon Stomp for Vulkan, a work in progress, is avaiable  [Dungeon Stomp Vulkan](https://github.com/moonwho101/DungeonStompVulkan).

 ## Contact
 If you have any questions email me at mlongo@aptisense.com or visit www.aptisense.com to download game installer.
 Happy Dungeon Stomping - Breeyark!